mrdinkelman/mage-shipping-insurance-module/README.md

 ![alt tag](/dot/Selection_963.png?raw=true "Preview")
 ![alt tag](/dot/Selection_964.png?raw=true "Preview")

-### Known issues:
-  - There are no ability to render block in OnePage Checkout Shipping Method section without changing parent templates and add `$this->childHtml...` to it.
-Various solutions from Stackoverflow is not worked.

 ### Possible improvements:
-  - Add logging to handle cases when something wrong [In to do list, High priority]
-  - Remove Ctrl-C + Ctrl-V pattern from different classes.
-[In to do list]
-  - Minor fixes related to wrong template names received on code review [In to do list]
-  - Each shipping method has different rates based on different rules: example, ship in 1 week, ship tomorrow, ship order with 200$+ amount and etc. Can be added in insurance settings.
-[Analysis]
   - Add config settings for insurance labels (frontend, admin sections) [No required in current iteration]

 ### Installation: Production